Books+ Summer 2024

 Troubled: A Memoir of Foster Care, Family, and Social Class by Rob Henderson

-Henderson is best known for coining the term "Luxury Beliefs" to describe ideas that well-off Americans use to signal status to each other but that have negative impacts on everyone.
+Henderson is best known for coining the term "Luxury Beliefs" to describe ideas that well-off Americans use to signal status to each other but that have negative impacts on everyone (he argues that they only harm the non-elite, but I'd argue they eventually also harm the elite).
 This book explains how he arrived at this idea, but it also asks a question that I have never heard anyone ask before and that I needed to hear: would you rather be raised in a loving, functional home with two parents or have all the accomplishments and external rewards in the world?
 I was raised to choose the latter; the former was not available.
 But if I could do it all over again, I, like Henderson, would have chosen the former--every time.